paritytech/polkadot/roadmap/parachains.md

 Category: Node

 This code-path is also taken by validators who self-select based on VRF [Availability and Validity — Research at W3F](https://research.web3.foundation/en/latest/polkadot/Availability_and_Validity.html).
-Validators and fishermen will select parachain blocks to re-validate.
+Validators will select parachain blocks to re-validate.
 In these steps:
 * Attempt to recover the PoV block, falling back on the erasure-coding.
 If not available, issue report.
 * Attempt to validate the PoV block.
 If invalid, issue report.